NCAR/DART/models/clm/tutorial/README.rst

 observations that are assimilated, updated model state variables, assimilation time window, assimilation frequency, and the model and observation grid resolution.

-We encourage users complete the tutorial and then modify CLM-DART to pursue their own research questions.
+We encourage users to complete the tutorial and then modify CLM-DART to pursue their own research questions.
 We have comprehensive and searchable `documentation
 <https://docs.dart.ucar.edu/en/latest/README.html>`__, with trained and experienced
 staff that can help troubleshoot issues (dart@ucar.edu).